Pioneering ‘herd aggregation’ project allows smaller graziers to earn carbon credits for the first time

 ● These are all well-known techniques and activities that the cattle grazing industry is keen to implement wherever it can, but also have the side benefit of reducing emissions per kilogram of live weight produced.

 +61 479 043 903

 About Natural Carbon

-Natural Carbon Pty is a joint venture established in 2014 with a focus on developing carbon projects in northern Australia.
-(Phillip Toyne, indigenous advocate, co-founder of the national Landcare program and founding Director of EcoFutures, was instrumental in the formation of Natural Carbon.)
-Since 2014, Natural Carbon has established itself as a leading organisation supporting Pastoral and Aboriginal carbon farming through Savanna Burning, Beef Cattle herd Management and Revegetation projects.
-Natural Carbon brings together global experience and expertise across the full carbon project cycle – from concept to sales, providing a one stop shop for entities seeking to generate alternative revenue streams in a climate friendly way.
+Natural Carbon develops carbon farming projects in Australia and brings together global experience and expertise across the full carbon project cycle – from concept to sales, to provide a one stop shop for entities seeking to generate alternative revenue streams in a climate friendly way.
 The company works with indigenous groups, farmers, and other land managers to achieve long-term economic and environmental benefits to their communities, as well as with leading organisations ready to reduce their environmental impact.

 Paraway currently operates 27 pastoral enterprises across a number of diversified climatic zones and a range of country types.
 The company divides its operations into four regions: Northern (consisting of properties in Queensland), Central East (with properties in the New England), Central West (with properties in Western NSW) and Southern (including Southern NSW and Victoria).
 Collectively the properties have the capacity to carry over 220,000 cattle and 250,000 sheep.
 Dryland and irrigated cropping exists in each of the regions for the production of hay, silage and grain crops for external sales and feeding livestock.